jonbellah/jonbellah.com/src/pages/posts/2013-04-25-load-random-images/index.md

 title: Load Random Images with PHP
 date: "2013-04-25T07:00:00.000Z"
 path: "/articles/load-random-images-with-php/"
+excerpt: "Todays snippet is a quick and easy one.
+While developing a new site for the agency where I work, I decided to display a random set of gifs on the 404 page.
+There are 7 images and I only wanted to display one per page load."
 ---

 Todays snippet is a quick and easy one.
 While developing a new site for the agency where I work, I decided to display a random set of gifs on the 404 page.
 There are 7 images and I only wanted to display one per page load.